educational

 The concept of worldwide compliance really started to gain traction following the European Union’s adoption of the General Data Protection Regulation (GDPR), which took effect May 25, 2018.
 The GDPR’s data privacy regulatory obligations apply to websites that offer goods or services to individuals in the EU, accept EU currency, have websites in European languages or track EU residents via cookies.

 Which websites qualify?
 The GDPR can apply based on two different criteria: “targeting” and “establishment.”
 The targeting criterion applies if processing of personal data is related to offering goods or services to individuals in the EU or monitoring their online behavior.
-The establishment criterion applies if such processing is in the context of the activities of a data controller or data processor in the EU.
+The establishment criterion applies if such processing is in the context of the activities of a data controller or data processor.
 A data controller determines why and how personal data is processed, while a data processor — usually a third party — processes personal data on behalf of the controller.

 Non-EU organizations must assess their processing activities to determine whether either or both of these criteria apply to them.
 If so, they must designate a representative in the EU.